d3cod3/EndtoEndEncryptedMailServer/README.md

 2.  the pgp public key you want to associate with this mail account, i create a pgp keypair in my machine at home (or my laptop) associated with this new email, and paste here the public key, check
 3.  the password for the account, _*****************************_, check

 And that's it, push register button and a message appear that in, let's say, 1 minute, my new email account will be available, with a link to the mail config guide for thunderbird & enigmail.
 Yes, no checking your email in a browser, this kind of reasonably secure gpg encrypted email account cannot work with the actual browsers security standards.
-Sound pro!
+Sounds pro!

 That's it, the user is happy, but let's analyze the server side now, we obtain from the online form all the necessary info to add a new entry in our mailstore database _users_ table, so when the user push the register button, we check all the fields (front-end side) and if all is correct, we call a script to add a new entry in our database.
 I'm not going to cover here how to do that from the front-end, but i'm going to show how to do it the old fashioned way, from the terminal